-The Military Science Program administers the Iowa Army Reserve Officers' Training Corps (ROTC).
-It gives students who wish to serve on active or reserve status in the U.S. Army the opportunity to earn commissions as army officers.
+The Military Science Program is synonymous with the Iowa Army Reserve Officers' Training Corps (ROTC).
+It gives students who wish to serve on active or reserve status in the U.S. Army the opportunity to earn commissions as Army officers.
 It also administers merit scholarships from the United States government to qualified students.

 Although the Military Science Program does not offer degrees, students can earn a minor in military science.
 ROTC courses provide education in the military's role and instruction in leadership and management.
-The program's courses are an essential part of the Iowa ROTC program, which competes annually in national leadership assessments.
+The program's courses are an essential part of the University of Iowa ROTC program.

-Military Science Program courses are open to all students.
+Military science courses are open to all students.
 Course credit that counts toward graduation varies by college.
 Students in the College of Liberal Arts and Sciences may count up to 20 s.h. earned in military science courses toward graduation.

 Undergraduate and Graduate Programs